Leland B. Harrison

 Leland B. Harrison (April 25, 1883 – June 6, 1951) was a United States diplomat.
+He held several high appointments in the foreign service, most notably as U.S. minister to Switzerland throughout World War II.

 Family and education

 The son of W. Henry Harrison and Helen (Skidmore) Harrison, he was educated at Eton College, Harvard College, and Harvard Law School.

 Career

 After law school, Harrison became the private secretary of United States Ambassador to Japan Thomas J. O'Brien.
 He was appointed Third Secretary of the U.S. Embassy in Tokyo on June 10, 1908.
 He later filled posts in the United States embassies in Peking, London, and Bogotá.
 In 1918, he became diplomatic secretary of the American Commission to Negotiate Peace.
 He later became counselor of the U.S. Embassy in Paris.

 In 1916 President Woodrow Wilson allowed Secretary of State Robert Lansing and Frank Polk quietly and informally to channel the flow of military and law enforcement material into the State Department's Bureau of Secret Intelligence (U-1), what is now known as the Diplomatic Security Service.
 The two men picked Leland Harrison "to take charge of the collection and examination of all information of a secret nature coming into the Department from various sources and also to direct the work of the agents specially employed for that purpose."

 In 1921, Harrison moved to Washington, D.C. to become assistant to the Conference on the Limitation on Armament.
 On March 21, 1922, Harrison was named United States Assistant Secretary of State and he held this office from March 31, 1922, to June 30, 1924.

 In 1927, Harrison was named Minister to Sweden, a post he held from May 31, 1927, to November 11, 1929.
 He also headed the U.S. delegation to the International Telegraph Conference in Brussels in 1928.
 In 1929, he became Minister to Uruguay, holding this post from April 11, 1930, to October 9, 1930.
 He then resigned temporarily from the United States Foreign Service.
 A short time later, however, he returned to government service as chief of the International Relations Division of the United States Tariff Commission.
 On May 15, 1935, he was named Minister to Romania, serving there from July 24, 1935, to September 3, 1937.